 There are various stages in respect of redeployment and disposal depending on the specification and usefulness of the IT equipment.

 All IT devices/equipment must be retained for redeployment by Aston University if they are less than two years old and are in a re-deployable condition.
-Items older than two years old will be re-deployed or disposed of at the discretion of the Heads of Schools/Departments.
+Items older than two years old will be re-deployed or disposed of at the discretion of IT Services.

 All surplus IT equipment that is in working and redeployable condition must be considered for redeployment within the University.

-Schools and other University departments should complete an Equipment Disposal Form and send it to the ISA helpdesk (firstname.lastname@example.org) to arrange for the assessment of their IT equipment.
-The decision about the condition and re-deployability of the IT equipment will be made by ISA Direct Services Engineers, and escalated to ISA senior management where disputes arise.
+Schools and other University departments should complete an Equipment Disposal Form and send it to the IT helpdesk (firstname.lastname@example.org) to arrange for the assessment of their IT equipment.
+The decision about the condition and re-deployability of the IT equipment will be made by IT Services Support Engineers, and escalated to ITS management where disputes arise.

-Redeployable IT equipment must be advertised to Schools and other University departments through ISA Direct Services Support Groups.
-IT equipment advertised in this way will be distributed on a 'first come, first served' basis.
-The owning School/Department will be given priority.
+Redeployable IT equipment will be made available to Schools and other University departments where there is a genuine requirement.
+IT equipment will be distributed on a 'first come, first served' basis.

 If IT equipment is still within its contract period, the contract costs will continue to apply and must be met by the department/school that purchased the equipment prior to any redeployment.
 As part of the redeployment process any costs will be agreed and the financial transactions will be arranged by the school/department whose IT equipment is to be redeployed.